How to Use a Chef’s Knife Like a Pro

 Holding your knife in your non-dominant hand, use a non-abrasive sponge or washcloth to wipe downwards from the heel of the knife to the tip.
 Position the knife towards the floor to avoid cutting yourself or others.
 You can also lay the knife on a firm surface and wipe each side the same way.
 Some other tips to remember:

-- Always cut on cutting boards – and be sure to choose the best cutting board for your knives.
+- Always cut on cutting boards – and be sure to choose the best cutting board for your knives (like an Acacia wood one).

 - Always wash your knives by hand – never put them in the dishwasher.